Shine Lawyers Main Logo

 You have received a notice because:

-you have already registered for the class action with Shine Lawyers or Piper Alderman; and/or
+• you have registered for the class action (or completed a late registration form); and/or

-The Respondents to this class action are the AMP Licensees, AMP Limited and Resolution Life Australasia Limited (formerly AMP Life Limited (AMP Life)).
+The Respondents to this class action are AMPFP, Charter, Hillross, AMP Limited and Resolution Life Australasia Limited (formerly AMP Life Limited).

-The Respondents were ordered by the Court to provide your contact details so that the Court approved opt out notice setting out your right to opt out of the class action could be sent to you.
+The Respondents were ordered by the Court to provide your contact details so that the Court approved Notice of Proposed Settlement could be sent to you.

 Who is EnterClaim?